HariharanBalakrishnan22/IFT-Developing-Security-Policy/README.md

 # IFT-Developing-Security-Policy:

-I have added my academic project for the course : IFT 598: Developing security policy, where we created a research paper on DATA BREACH.
+I have added my academic project for the course : IFT 598: Developing security policy, where we created a research paper on DATA BREACH RESPONSE POLICY.

 About the course: